realvjy/random-hue/README.md

 # Random Hues Figma Widget

 Explore millions of color hues/shades/tones in your Figma and FigJam design files for perfect color palettes that suit your design next project.
+Now, you can get gradients as well.

 ## Features:

 - By using the random button, you always get a pleasant color palette that generates in real time.
 - There are millions of possible combinations to genrate your next color palette.
 - Every shade of color has a name.
+- Generate gradient by picking 2 shades from palette

 ## Figma Community